mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 When military warfare simply became too dangerous for a common mercenary unit they began to change their outlook, dealing with commercial entities.
-It is hard to invite the CEO of a mega- corporation to a barbed-wire and gun-turret ringed compound in the middle of nowhere, so many units began to use less harsh base structures.
+It is hard to invite the CEO of a mega-corporation to a barbed-wire and gun-turret ringed compound in the middle of nowhere, so many units began to use less harsh base structures.
 Building a common base, all of the normal amenities (weapon storage, training, and so on) are built inside of an area and then wrapped in a pleasant (or at least unassuming) looking façade.
 A normal office building from the outside could hide a huge force on the inside – which is exactly how they want it.